 Basically, this is a solid alternative if you don’t need speeds the Archer C7 has to offer.
 It has fast theoretical speeds of 300 + 900 Mbps on 2.4 GHz and 5 GHz bands, beamforming, dynamic QoS controls, and tons of tweaks to improve your streaming or gaming sessions.

-Plus, this cheap WiFi router works with the Nighthawk app, making it a breeze to setup and manage.
+Plus, this cheap router works with the Nighthawk app, making it a breeze to setup and manage.
 Like the others on our list, you’ll get 4 LAN and 1 WAN Ethernet ports, and a USB 2.0 port for attaching media storage devices.

 6. ASUS RT-ACRH17 (AC1700)